Samael Aun Weor: Living in Mexico City

 In 1956, he left Colombia and went to Costa Rica and El Salvador.
 Later in 1956, he settled permanently in Mexico City, where he would begin his public life.

 Before 1960, he had arguably published 20 more books with topics ranging from endocrinology and criminology to kundalini yoga.
 He founded numerous Gnostic Institutions and created Gnostic centers in Mexico, Panama, El Salvador, Costa Rica, Venezuela.
-A "triangle" relationship was established between the Universal Gnostic Movement founded by Samael Aun Weor, the South American Liberation Action (ALAS) in Argentina headed by Francisco A. Propato Ph.D. (graduate of La Sorbonne and Spanish translator of The Rubaiyat of Omar Khayyam), and the Sivananda Aryabarta Ashram directed by Swami Sivananda in India.
+A "triangle" relationship was established between the Universal Gnostic Movement founded by Samael Aun Weor, the South American Liberation Action (ALAS) in Argentina headed by Francisco A. Propato, Ph.D. (graduate of La Sorbonne and Spanish translator of The Rubaiyat of Omar Khayyam who later claimed to be a Gnostic master "Lakshmi"), and the Sivananda Aryabarta Ashram directed by Swami Sivananda in India.

 In spite of its success, the development of the Gnostic Movement was not without dramatic setbacks, according to its followers.
 By the time of publishing the revised edition of The Perfect Matrimony (1961), the movement had fallen apart.
 Aun Weor wrote that "those who did not leave the Gnostic Movement can be counted on the fingers of one hand."
-However, by the time of his death, Samael Aun Weor had completely re-established the broad international reaches the movement previously held.
+However, by the time of his death, Samael Aun Weor believed that he had completely re-established the broad international reaches the movement previously held, even claiming:

 Into the 1960s, he continued to write many books on topics, such as hermetic astrology, flying saucers, and the Kabbalah.
 However, he also wrote sociopolitical works such as the Platform of POSCLA (Partido Socialista Cristiano Latinoamericano, or Latin-American Christian Socialist Party) and The Social Christ.
-Topics such as the "false" doctrines of wall street materialism, atheism, and particularly Marxism-Leninism are discussed.
+Topics such as the "false" doctrines of Wall Street materialism, atheism, and particularly Marxism-Leninism are discussed.
 POSCLA's motto was given as, "All for one and one for all," and its method, the conscious practice of ahimsa.

 Final written work

-In what was to be the last decade of his life, he penned works such as Parsifal Unveiled, which details the esoteric symbolism of the Wagner opera, and Gnostic Anthropology in which he heavily criticized the theories of Darwin, Haeckel, "and their followers".
-The books The Great Rebellion, Treatise of Revolutionary Psychology, and The Revolution of the Dialectic provide a ground work for the vast knowledge of esoteric psychology purported to be found rooted in every genuine religion.
-During this time, he was preparing the highest vehicle of his doctrine, The Pistis Sophia Unveiled, in which he meditated, verse-by-verse, upon the extremely esoteric Gnostic text Pistis Sophia.
+In the last decade of his life, he penned works such as Parsifal Unveiled, which details the esoteric symbolism of the Wagner opera (based on or plagiarised from the Spanish author Mario Roso de Luna), and Gnostic Anthropology in which he heavily criticized the theories of Darwin, Haeckel, "and their followers", claiming for example that monkeys "devolved" from humans.
+The books The Great Rebellion, Treatise of Revolutionary Psychology, and The Revolution of the Dialectic explain his theories on esoteric psychology and Dialectic.
+During this time, he was preparing the The Pistis Sophia Unveiled, in which he gave a verse-by-verse commentary on the Gnostic text Pistis Sophia.